 Before moving machine, be sure all persons are clear of both travel and swing paths.
 Turn around and look directly for best visibility.
-Keep windows clean, adjusted, and in good repair.
+Use mirrors to assist in checking all around machine.
+Keep windows and mirrors clean, adjusted, and in good repair.